meithecatte/compilercrim.es/content/bootstrap/throw-catch/index.md

 ---

 [^xt]: Forth-speak for "function pointer".

+[^jones]: This is not to say that `jonesforth` as a whole is bad.
+The foundation of the system is solid, and it explains the concepts involved quite well.
+I definitely recommend it as an introduction to Forth internals, and even perhaps as a way of learning Forth itself.

 [^ats]: One would think that the performance of exceptions shouldn't ever become the bottleneck.
 I agree, though I would like to take this opportunity to point